strepsirrhini-army/chaos-lemur/README.md

 ## Deployment
 _The following instructions assume that you have [created an account][c] and [installed the `cf` command line tool][i]._

+This version of chaos-lemur assumes you're running version of bosh that has UAA integrated.
+In order to use this with UAA you have to first set up a [Bosh client][k].

 In order to automate the deployment process as much as possible, the project contains a Cloud Foundry [manifest][y].
+Customise the `manifest.yml` file to add environment variables as follows:

+    ```
+    env:
+        DRYRUN: <true or false>
+        AWS_ACCESSKEYID: <your AWS KEYID>
+        AWS_SECRETACCESSKEY: <your AWS Secret Access Key>
+        DIRECTOR_HOST: <IP of Microbosh>
+        DIRECTOR_USERNAME: <user name you've set up during bosh client step>
+        DIRECTOR_PASSWORD: <password for the user you've set up during bosh client step>
+     ```

 To deploy run the following commands:

 ```bash
 mvn clean package